 I am a Hungarian–American, born and raised in the USA and currently living in Budapest.
-Before moving to Hungary, I worked in Amsterdam as a freelance English instructor and editor.
-I helped on hundreds of theses, including a Ph.D dissertation which was published in May 2016.
-My work and personal academic experiences have provided me with an intensive exposure to academic writing.
-I have become very familiar with common corrections that can help a good thesis become great and have developed an appreciation for precise grammar.
+Before moving to Hungary, I worked in Holland as a freelance English instructor and editor, helping on countless theses and copy-editing two books.
+My work and personal academic experiences have provided me with an intensive exposure to academic writing and have fueled my obsessions with grammar and etymology!

 In Budapest, I am working as an ESL teacher and freelance editor while attending a university program in Hungarian language.
-I love languages and studied Latin, Italian, and Mandarin Chinese while earning a BA in International Studies from Kenyon College (USA).
-After graduating, I moved to Shanghai where I earned an ESL degree and taught English full-time.
+I love languages and have studied Latin, Italian, and Mandarin Chinese while earning a BA in international studies from Kenyon College (USA).
+After graduating, I moved to Shanghai where I earned an ESL degree and taught English full time.

 Writing tip: It is easy to get lost in specific terminology when describing a complex topic, and sentences often become lengthy, confusing, and equally as complex!
 I always encourage my students to try to be as clear as possible and try to read their own sentences from the perspective of someone who is not familiar with the topic.
 Clarity and consistency can go a long way in making a complex concept easy to understand.

 Having grown up and been educated in the US, I’m a native English speaker, but I’ve been living in the Netherlands for the past 20 years.
 I’ve come to editing through the perhaps unexpected route of … math.